costs-to-expect/api/README.md

 ## The API

-This Laravel app is the RESTful API for costs-to-expect, the API will be consumed by the costs to expect website and iOS app which I'm creating to assist the wife with data input.
+This Laravel app is the RESTful API for https://api.costs-to-expect.com, the API will be consumed by the costs to expect website and iOS app which I'm creating to assist the wife with data input.

 ## Set up